telerik/xaml-docs/controls/raddaterangepicker/formatting-text-input.md

 The `DatePattern` doesn't support formats for abbreviated days (ddd, dddd) and months (MMM, MMMM).

+If the `DatePattern` cannot correctly parse the date, the `Culture` settings are used.

 ## See Also
 * [Customizing Appearance]({%slug raddaterangepicker-customizing-appearance%})
 * [Getting Started]({%slug raddaterangepicker-getting-started%})